Bank Runs With and Without Bank Failure: Introduction

-Finally, our methodology provides a novel innovation to the narrative approach to identification in macroeconomics and finance \cite[e.g.,][]{RomerRomer2004}.
+Finally, our methodology provides an innovation to the narrative approach to identification in macroeconomics and finance \cite[e.g.,][]{RomerRomer2004}.
 By providing historical classifications of banking crises, the narrative approach has been fruitful for understanding crises \citep{Bordo2001crisis,Reinhart2009,Jorda2013,Baron2021}.
 The narrative approach has generally been used in a macroeconomic context with a relatively limited set of events.
-Our methodology using textual analysis allows us to apply the narrative approach at a scale that would previously have been insurmountable without a squadron of researchers.
+Our methodology using textual analysis and LLMs allows us to apply the narrative approach at a scale that would previously have been insurmountable without a squadron of researchers.
 Furthermore, the narrative approach to classifying banking crises involves researcher judgment, leading to some disagreement about which episodes constitute widespread bank runs \citep[e.g.,][]{Jalil2015,Baron2021,Hoon2025costs}.
 Our newspaper-based approach provides a systematic method to resolve these disagreements based on large-scale and consistent analysis of a given corpus of text.
 It is particularly well-suited to understanding events such as runs when such events are recorded in the text, as it usually does not require judgment to determine whether there is a discussion of a bank run.

 \paragraph{Roadmap} The next section outlines testable predictions from theories of bank runs.
 Section \ref{sec:data} describes the methodology behind the construction of our novel bank runs dataset.
 Section \ref{sec:data_overview} validates our database and documents the incidence of bank distress in the U.S. from 1863 to 1934.
 Section \ref{sec:determinants} studies the empirical determinants of bank runs.
 Section \ref{sec:runs_failure} studies the pass-through of runs to failure.
-Section \ref{sec:consequences} examines the consequences of runs for local deposits and lending, and Section \ref{sec:conclusion} concludes.
+Section \ref{sec:consequences} estimates the consequences of runs for affected banks and for local deposits, lending, and manufacturing activity.
+Section \ref{sec:conclusion} concludes.